JosephSwedlund/School/README.md

 **highlight(tileName)**
  - takes a tile name and hilights that single tile
- - if the tile doesn't exist, it does nothing
+ - does nothing and returns null if the tile doesn't exist
  - **highlight('3:5')** hilights 3:5
  - **highlight('-3:8)** does nothing